The Frizzled Leek

 Homemade lemonade hibiscus popsicles are the ultimate summertime refresher!
 These ice pops are sweet, tart, and oh so refreshing.
 If you have an abundance of lemon's give this recipe a try.

-homemade lemonade hibiscus popsicles on a wooden cutting board this recipe
+homemade lemonade hibiscus popsicles on a wooden cutting board

 The summer is perfect for refreshing treats like Passion Fruit Iced Tea, Strawberry Margaritas on the Rocks, and popsicles.